Andy4495/TI_Platform_Cores_For_Arduino/README.md

 #### Board Platform Compiler and Tool Versions

 The tools are specific to the board package platform and version.
-Due to their size and licensing restrictions, tools are not part of this repository and must be downloaded from Energia.

 | Board Version | Compiler                         | dslite     | mspdebug | ino2cpp |
 | ------------- | --------                         | ------     | -------- | ------- |